-Improving organic search results is a cost effective way to deliver long-term results
+Improving organic search results is a cost-effective way to deliver long-term results

 When you target organic, you’re essentially targeting potential customers that may have never heard of you before.
 Consider, for example, a paid AdWords ad on Google search.
 You pay for the click with an expectation that the customer makes a purchase on your site: an immediate, short-term result.

 But the goal of organic targeting goes deeper.
 Perhaps a visitor comes to your site but needs more time before making a purchasing decision.
-Targeting organic traffic ushers these would-be customers back to the site over the medium and long-term, which is especially relevant when it comes to products with a longer path to purchase.
+Growing organic traffic ushers these would-be customers back to the site over the medium and long-term, which is especially relevant when it comes to products with a longer path to purchase.
 Plus, you didn’t pay for those clicks; it’s earned traffic.
 No cost per click, no cost per conversion, and no cost per impression.